Installing on Linux — Overview

 - Minimal Packages: Only install the minimum required system components of KubeSphere.
 Here is the minimum resource requirement:

 - 4 GB RAM

 - Full Packages: Install all available system components of KubeSphere such as DevOps, service mesh, and alerting.

 If you have an existing Kubernetes cluster, see Overview of Installing on Kubernetes.

 - As images will be pulled from the Internet, your environment must have Internet access.
 Otherwise, you need to install KubeSphere in an air-gapped environment.

-- For all-in-one installation, the only one node is both the master and the worker.
+- For all-in-one installation, the only one node is both the control plane and the worker.